DeepWok/mase/docs/source/modules/documentation/tutorials/passes/graph_and_pass.md

 You may find more clue in the [this source code file](https://github.com/DeepWok/mase/blob/main/src/chop/passes/__init__.py).

+## MASEGraph Passes

-When you transform the model to a MASEGraph:
+These passes can only be applied when you transform the model to a MASEGraph:

 ```python
 mg = MaseGraph(model=model)